SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-components/place-object-manager.md

 # place-object-manager

 The `place-object-manager` component provides scene-level management for AR object placement.
-It tracks placed objects, shows placement previews, visualizes hit test results, and offers methods to manage the objects.
+It handles hit test visualization, object previewing, and manages the collection of placed objects in the scene.

 ## Props